 Season the curry mixture with lemon, salt, and the rest of the fresh or ground coriander.

-Taste to make sure the cauliflower is fork-tender and perfectly cooked, and adjust for salt and heat.
+Taste to ensure the cauliflower is fork-tender and perfectly cooked, and adjust for salt and heat.

 This easy cauliflower recipe can be easily adjusted and customized to your needs.